Site logo

 Paint patterns are common, though most registries don’t accept tobiano mustangs.
 You may also come across dun colorings and primitive markings.

-Broncos vs. Mustangs: Key Differences
+Broncos Vs Mustangs: Key Differences and Similarities

 Let’s discuss the key differences between the two to help you determine the right horse for your next project.
 The side-by-side comparisons can also help you identify your Mustang or Bronco from a herd.

-Bronco vs. Mustang: Definition
+Bronco vs Mustang: Definition

-The main difference between broncs and mustangs is that one refers to a breed while the other is a type of horse.
 The Mustang is a recognized horse breed with a traceable bloodline and history.
 This means all the horses within the breed are descendants of a single stallion.

 Of course, breeding has resulted in several Mustang strains.
 However, DNA studies reveal a single original stallion.

 On the other hand, Broncos are defined by shared characteristics rather than blood relations, as defined by the Bucking Horse Association.
-Any horse that meets these requirements is a bronco, irrespective of breed.
-This means that a few Mustangs are Broncos.

-Bronco vs. Mustang Origins: Origins
+Bronco vs Mustang Origins: Origins

 Mustangs are descendants of Colonial Spanish horses that arrived in the US in the 1500s.
 The strong, athletic ferals were the main means of transportation for early Spanish missionaries.
 They also performed light farm duties.

-However, the missionaries abandoned them at the end of their missions.
-So, the ponies dispersed in every direction, eventually establishing wild colonies in the American West.
 Most mustangs you see today are captured in the wild woodlands or purchased at herd management centers.
 You can also adopt one via the Mustang Heritage Foundation.

-Meanwhile, broncs have an erratic history.
-The first ones appeared at least 100 years ago in present-day Mexico.
 Then, some wandered to Canada while others settled in the US.
 However, Americans only began domesticating them 70-80 years ago.

 Broncs vs. Mustangs: Habitat

-Broncos vs. Mustangs: Physical Properties
+Broncos vs Mustangs: Physical Properties

 A Mustang and Bronco are about the same size, though some broncs are larger.
 The average Mustang is 13 to 15 hands tall at the shoulder, while the Bronco averages 14 to 16 hands.
 For context, the average horse is 15 hands.